What Is LED Monitor?

-The main difference between LED and LCD computer monitor is backlight.
-LED monitors use light-emitting diodes as backlight while LCD monitors use cold cathode fluorescent lamps.
+The main difference between LED and LCD computer monitors is the backlight.
+LED monitors to use light-emitting diodes as backlight while LCD monitors use cold cathode fluorescent lamps.
 Because of that, LEDs use less power.

 Difference Between LED Display, Panel, and Monitor